 - Select cuts of lean beef

-Examples of Select Cuts of Dark Meat Chicken and Turkey ZPF for 2025
+Examples of Select Cuts of Dark Meat Chicken and Turkey ZPF

-These foods will now be zero points:
+These foods are zero points:

 - Chicken drumstick, skinless